How to Match Gingerbread Trim

 - Digitally trace over the design.

 - Make manual adjustments to make sure the design is perfect.

 2. Load the Design

-Once the design is approved, we load the file into one of our ShopSabre CNC machines.
+Once we approve the design, we load the file into one of our ShopSabre CNC machines.
 The trim can be cut out of a variety of materials.
 Sometimes customers choose to use the original wood species, other times they opt for something different.
 More often than not, we use exterior-grade MDF (Roseburg Armorite) or white pine for trim replication.

-A bonus of using a CNC machine to replicate gingerbread trim is that is can make installation easier.
-Many of the intricate balusters, posts, and spindles were originally installed individually.
+A bonus of using a CNC machine to replicate gingerbread trim is that it can make installation easier.
+Many intricate balusters, posts, and spindles were originally installed individually.
 When we replicate the design, we can create panels that install in a fraction of the time, while preserving the original look.

 Gallery of Past Work

 Gingerbread Trim Styles that Can be Replicated by the CNC Machine